NzolaKiampava/philosophers/README.md

 # 🧘 Philosophers 42 Project

-Note: Use test_philophers folder, have no leaks!
+Note: Use "test_philosopher" folder, has no leaks!

 The "Philosophers" project is a classic concurrent programming exercise from the 42 school curriculum.
 The aim of the project is to simulate a variation of the Dining Philosophers Problem, showcasing fundamental concepts in multithreading, process synchronization, and avoiding deadlocks.